peek-travel/peek-plus-api-docs/source/includes/_queries.md

 # Queries

-As mentioned earlier, the source of truth for what's available can be browsed from directly inside your GQL Client.
-Duplicating and maintaining the spec would defeat the advantages of GQL.
+As mentioned earlier, the source of truth for what's available can be browsed from directly inside your GraphQL Client.
+Duplicating and maintaining the spec would defeat the advantages of GraphQL.
 With that in mind, this section will be very high level to help shape your understanding of what's available, **not** the source of truth.

 ## Activities